About the Sakya Buddhist Center

 Lama Jampa Thaye

 Lama Jampa Thaye visits Los Angeles often to give teachings and personal interviews to his students.
-Lama Jampa gives personal advice on how to practice the authentic Buddhist teachings in a Western cultural context.
+Lama Jampa is very experienced in helping Westerners practice the authentic Buddhist teachings in a modern Western culture.